Watson, Saskatchewan

 Watson is a town of 777 residents in the Rural Municipality of Lakeside No. 338, in the Canadian province of Saskatchewan.
-Watson is located on the intersection of Highway 5 and Highway 6, the Canam Highway.
-Watson is approximately the same distance from Saskatoon which is to the west, and Regina to the south, which gives rise to its town motto, "Industrial Crossroads of Saskatchewan".
+Watson is located on the intersection of Highway 5 and Highway 6, the CanAm Highway.
+Watson is approximately the same distance from Saskatoon to the west, and Regina to the south, which gives rise to its town motto, "Industrial Crossroads of Saskatchewan".

 History

 Settlers began arriving in the early 1900s, many of them German American Catholics.
 The first post office in the area was established on April 1, 1904 and named Vossen after its postmaster, Frank J. Vossen Jr. It was changed to Watson on May 1, 1906, in advance of the village's incorporation on October 6, 1906.
 The village became a town on August 1, 1908.
 The town's namesake is Senator Robert Watson.
-Senator Watson, originally owned the land the town was built on.
+Senator Watson originally owned the land the town was built on.
 Watson celebrated its first Santa Claus Day in 1932, and in 1996 erected a 25 ft-high Santa Claus to commemorate the event.